dhis2/dhis2.github.io/_guides/quickstart-app-development.md

 ```

 ### Connecting your app to DHIS2
-1. From the browser, navigate to http://localhost:3000.
+1. From the browser, navigate to [http://localhost:3000](http://localhost:3000){:target="\_blank"}.
 You will see the following page
 ![](../assets/quickstart_guides/new-app-login-page.png)
-2. Enter your DHIS2 server url and the username and password of the default admin user
+2. Enter your DHIS2 server URL and the username and password of the default admin user
 ```
 server: http://localhost:8080
 username: admin